ssb22/adjuster/README.md

 `--no-gloss-closure`
  : Cancels any earlier `--gloss-closure` option in Makefile variables etc

-`--glossmiss=`
- : Name of an optional file to which to write information about words recognised by the annotator that are missing in glossfile (along with frequency counts and references, if available)

-`--glossmiss-hide=`
- : Comma-separated list of references to hide from the glossmiss file (does not affect the glossmiss-omit option)

-`--glossmiss-match=`
- : If supplied, any references not matching this regular expression will be hidden from the glossmiss file (does not affect the glossmiss-omit option)

 `-M`, `--glossmiss-omit`
  : Omit rules containing any word not mentioned in glossfile.
 Might be useful if you want to train on a text that uses proprietary terms and don't want to accidentally 'leak' those terms (assuming they're not accidentally included in glossfile also).
 Words may also be listed in glossfile with an empty gloss field to indicate that no gloss is available but rules using this word needn't be omitted.